MannyPhantom/zenith/ZENITH_MATCHING_GUIDE.md

 2. Click "Add Anonymous Candidate"
 3. Fill out the form with real candidate information
 4. Submit the form
-5. View the calculated Zenith Match Score in the candidate list
+5. View the calculated Katana Match Score in the candidate list

 ### Expected Results